Do diverse and inclusive workplaces benefit investors? An Empirical Analysis on Europe and the United States: Methodology and data

-We consider the most recent D\&I scores, return data, and market capitalization weight data of 363 EU companies which are the constituents of the EURO STOXX 600 (STOXX) index, and 365 US companies which are the constituents of the Standard \& Poor’ (S\&P) 500 index (SPX), whose observations are continuously available from January 3, 2000 to December, 31 2021.\footnote{Data was retrieved on March 28, 2022 from Refinitiv (formerly ASSET4).} The reason for not including all constituents of these indices is that the D\&I score is not available for every single one, while we include assets that have a zero score, we exclude assets that have no associated D\&I score.\footnote{Indicated by Refinitiv as \textit{NA}.} The datasets are similar in their descriptive statistics; nevertheless, the returns and D\&I scores of the constituents of the SPX show larger kurtosis and skewness as reported in Tables \ref{des} and \ref{desDI}.
-In both datasets, there are assets (56 assets for SPX and 85 for STOXX) that have a score equal to zero; the remaining assets have a score in the higher quartiles.
+In both datasets, there are some assets (48 assets for SPX and 74 for STOXX) that have a score equal to zero; the remaining assets have a score in higher quartiles.
 According to \cite{Refinitiv2022b}, companies are only given a non-zero D\&I score if they have non-zero scores on all four pillars.
 This means that companies with a zero score might, on some level, contribute to diversity and inclusion; however, not on all dimensions leading to a zero score.
 Furthermore, D\&I scores are benchmarked against the country.\footnote{Examples here are the sub metrics of the diversity pillar: \textit{Percentage of females on the board} and the inclusion pillar: \textit{Percentage of employees with disabilities or special needs} \cite{Refinitiv2022b}.} Therefore, employee benefits and diversity and inclusion efforts are not directly comparable across countries.
 However, the scores allow for an in-country comparison.
 More specifically, a high D\&I score of a US company indicates that this company is performing better than most others in the USA in terms of diversity and inclusion.
 The same line of argumentation can be made for a company in Europe.
-However, if one directly compares both scores of the US and EU companies, it is problematic as the score indicates the relative performance within the respective origin.
+However, if one directly compares both scores of US and EU companies, it is problematic as the score indicates the relative performance within the respective origin.
 Due to the limitation of the scores as well as the differences in the welfare social systems in the EU versus the US, individual portfolios for the EU and US are created and their performance is compared.